 Instead you can confidently face the confrontation and bring the issue out into the open.
 Well-managed conflict actually stimulates ideas, sparks creativity and encourages personal improvement.
 Conflict by itself is nei¬ther good nor bad.
 It’s the way YOU handle conflict that produces con¬structive or destructive results.

 Time is Money.
 There are a variety of direct costs to the organization associated with poorly managed conflict, including, in the worst cases, the loss of customers and good employees.
 One definite cost that is visible to everyone is the time taken to successfully resolve issues.
 Time that would be better spent on accomplishing work and achieving goals is instead used to manage disagreements, smooth ruffled feathers, and deal with difficult people.

 When CPP Inc commissioned a study on workplace conflict, they found that that an overwhelming majority (85%) of employees at all levels experience conflict to some degree.
 Furthermore, they found on average, each employee spends 2.1 hours every week – approximately one day a month – dealing with conflict in some way (being involved in a disagreement, managing a conflict between co-workers, etc.)

+For the US alone, that translates to 385 million working days spent every year as a result of workplace conflict.
 It is also a major drain on the resources of HR departments: half of the HR workers questioned (51%) spend between one and five hours a week managing disagreements.
+That’s money wasted!

-CEO’s, COO’s, VP of Human Resources, Chief Learning Officer, Directors, Project Managers, Operation Managers and Supervisors, Team Leaders, Human Resources Professionals.
+COO’s, CFO’s VP of Human Resources, Human Resource Professionals, Chief Learning Officer, Directors, Project Managers, Operation Managers and Supervisors, Team Leaders, Staff Managers and Supervisors